-Everyone would agree this is the most basic woodworking joint our there.
-It is nothing more than when one piece of wood butt onto another.
-The best way of connecting a butt joint is at right angles, or square to the other piece of wood).
+Everyone would agree this is one of the most basic woodworking joints out there.
+It is simply one piece of wood butt onto another.
+The best way of connecting a butt joint is at right angles, or square to the other piece of wood.
 The butt joint is then secured using screws or nails.
 It is common to see butt joints for wall framing on construction sites.

 Mitered But Joint

 A mitered butt joint is similar to the standard but joint.
 The main difference is that the two surfaces are joined at an angle, rather than square to one another.
 This involves cutting an angle first using a mitre saw.
 Mitered but joints help prevent end grains showing.
 This makes the joint neater than a normal but joint.
 However, the disadvantage is that joint strength is lost.

 This type of joint involves cutting a slots in the wood, also known as a lap.
 The two slots fit together almost like a jigsaw puzzle piece.
 After one piece of wood has been slotted into the other, the resulting join should be flush.
 Cutting slots in wood will reduce the overall strength in that area, as there is less wood to provide the strength through that cross section.

 Tongue and Groove Joint

 These types of joints are very common very wooden laminate flooring.
 The joint is designed so that one piece of wood slots into another.
 However, when applying this principle to woodworking projects the join would be secured via nails or screws.
 A tongue and groove joint is very strong.
 This is because there is a large area of adjoining surface areas, which is particularly useful if you’re going to glue the joint.

 Mortice and Tenon Joint

 The mortise and tenon joint is a popular method regarding woodworking joints.
 They are probably one of the most elegant and strongest of the joints.